mbari-org/aipipeline/README.md

 they may be moved to the project repositories for production use.
 The roadmap includes adding the core functionality of some of the processing components to more broad use in the MBARI AI ecosystem.

-### See the [MBARI AI documentation](https://docs.mbari.org/internal/ai) for more information on the tools and services used in the pipelines.
+### See the [MBARI Internal AI documentation](https://docs.mbari.org/internal/ai) for more information on the tools and services used in the pipelines.

 ---
 Example plots from the t-SNE, confusion matrix and accuracy analysis of examplar data.